braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 ## What are the main differences between Canvas V2 and Canvas V1?

-### Canvas Step Toolbar
+### Canvas Component Toolbar

-Previously with the Canvas V1 workflow, a Full Step was added by default whenever you created any step in your user journey.
+Previously with the original Canvas editor, a Full Step was added by default whenever you created any step in your user journey.
 Now with Canvas V2, these Full Steps are replaced by different Canvas components, which gives you the benefit of increased visibility and customization for your editing experience.
 You can immediately see all your Canvas components from the Canvas Step Toolbar.

 ### Branching